asfadmin/asf-jupyter-docs/user_docs/guides/installing_software_in_OpenSARlab.md

 - conda install package_name

-Note: it is also possible to [create and use new conda environments in OpenSARlab](conda_environments.md)
+Note: it is also possible to [create and use new conda environments in OpenSARlab](conda_environments.md), which will persist long-term.